wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - Added 5 random CAPTCHA fonts
+- Fixed fail over to GD Fonts on the CAPTCHA when TTF Fonts are not enabled in PHP (it was broken)

 = 2.2.1 =
 - (21 Nov 2009) - Fixed Flash audio was not working.